kgryte/pranav-qs-blog/README.md

 y[::2,:,:] += 5.0 * x[::2,:,:]
 ```

-With stdlib, you'd first install the various units of functionality as separate packages
+With stdlib, in addition to installing as a monolithic library, you can install the various units of functionality as separate packages

 ```bash
 npm install @stdlib/ndarray-fancy @stdlib/blas-daxpy